-Eligibility for honors at graduation is calculated after grades are recorded following a student's final semester.
-You need a minimum of 60 credit hours at the Urbana-Champaign campus and the minimum grade point average in all course work presented for graduation.
+Eligibility for honors at graduation is calculated after grades are recorded following your final semester.
+You need a minimum of 60 credit hours at the Urbana-Champaign campus and the minimum GPA in all course work presented for graduation.

 To qualify, you must have a 3.5 cumulative GPA for courses taken at the University of Illinois and rank in the top 3 percent of the graduating class.
 See section 3-404 of the Student Code for additional information.
 The names of Bronze Tablet recipients are inscribed on tablets hanging in the Main Library in recognition of continuous academic achievement.

-- Annual opportunities to apply for funds to complete projects or conduct research—Apply Now!
+- Annual opportunities to apply for funds to complete projects or conduct research

 - More direct interaction with professors and advisors

 - Participation in a variety of requirements that are designed to be flexible and to engage and inspire

 - Annual designation as a James Scholar on transcripts

 - Recognition at graduation